Shine (film): Production

-Scott Hicks decided to make a film on David Helfgott after seeing him perform in Adelaide in 1985.
-It took a year of convincing for Scott to interview Helfgott and his wife Gillian, which Scott persevered through "because he was so inspired by the pianist’s story."
+Scott Hicks decided to make a film about David Helfgott after seeing him perform in Adelaide in 1985.
+It took a year for Hicks to persuade Helfgott and his wife Gillian, persevering "because he was so inspired by the pianist’s story."

 Hicks brought on friend and colleague John MacGregor to help with research and interviewing Helfgott’s friends, family, and teachers.
-Jan Sardi, who had been a script editor on Hicks’ previous feature, Sebastian and the Sparrow, was also brought on to work on the final draft of the script, which had materialized by the early 1990s.
+Hicks wrote a first-draft script titled Flight of the Bumblebee.
+In 1990, Hicks asked Jan Sardi to join the project as the screenwriter in order to get a fresh take on the material.
+Hicks explained: "I was very embedded in the biographical details and I wanted to lift the film out of simply being a biopic.
+Jan's enormous contribution was to lift the story into a wonderful place of storytelling which was very direct and very emotive.
+The screenplay became the calling-card both for cast, and ultimately money.”
 During the scripting stage, Ronin Films signed on as the Australasian distributor for the film.

 Hicks met with Geoffrey Rush in 1992, having been familiar with his work in Adelaide theatre.
 "He was mesmerising on stage and he had the physiognomy, and physiology and the hands to play David," said Hicks.
 However, Hicks faced resistance from investors in his decision to cast Rush, who was then a theatre actor with no major projects to his name.
 A crucial deal in the film getting made was Pandora Cinema’s acquisition of the international and U.S. distribution rights.
 "The difference there was the person we were dealing with had seen Geoffrey Rush on stage in Sydney and so knew what I was talking about when I said this actor is extraordinary," Hicks said.

 Geoffrey Rush resumed piano lessons—suspended when he was 14—in order not to require a hand double.